Russefeiring: History

-In Norway, most pupils turn 18 just before the russefeiring.
+In Norway, most are 18 or 19 by the time of therussefeiring.
 The age of 18 is both the age limit for buying alcohol and acquiring a driver's license.
-Therefore, the growing festivities also led to increased alcohol consumption, and in the 1970s the tradition of buying old cars, vans, buses and even lorries and painting them in the same colours as the overalls became common.
+Therefore, the growing festivities also led to increased alcohol consumption, and in the 1970s the tradition of buying old cars, vans, buses, and even lorries and painting them in the same colours as the overalls became common.